Dr. Daniel S. Alessi

 Associate Professor and Encana Chair in Water Resources

 My research interests lie in the chemistry of environmental surfaces, and the transport, fate and environmental remediation of metals and organics contamination.
 Since arriving at the University of Alberta in 2013 as the inaugural Encana Chair in Water Resources, I have established a research group that studies the water cycle in unconventional energy recovery and environmental geochemistry.
-Along with conducting research and mentoring the undergraduate and graduate students of my lab, I teach courses at the University of Alberta including Environment Alberta, Environmental Geochemistry, and Contaminant Hydrogeology, and serve on the editorial boards of four professional journals.
+Along with conducting research and mentoring the undergraduate and graduate students of my lab, I teach courses at the University of Alberta including Planet Earth, Environment Alberta, Environmental Geochemistry, and Contaminant Hydrogeology, and serve on the editorial boards of five professional journals.

 Dr. Salman safari